CrunchyData/postgres-operator/docs/content/installation/pgo-client.md

 All of the requirements above should be obtained from an administrator who installed the Crunchy PostgreSQL Operator.

-## Linux and MacOS
+## Linux and macOS

-The following will setup the `pgo` client to be used on a Linux or MacOS system.
+The following will setup the `pgo` client to be used on a Linux or macOS system.

 ### Installing the Client